specfy/stack-analyser/README.md

 ## Versioning

-There is 2 things versioned in this package, the exposed API and the Data extraction.
+There are 2 things versioned in this package:

+- the API
+- the Data extraction.

 The **API is following semver**: